Smoke-Free Workplace Policy for Your Company

-Know and understand your state and local laws when you determine your smoking policy and whether or where employees are allowed to smoke.
+Know and understand your state and local laws when determining your no smoking policy and where and when employees are allowed to smoke.

 Additionally, employees may smoke in their personal vehicles, but the smoke and tobacco products must be completely contained within the vehicle.
 It is not acceptable that either smoking or non-smoking employees are subjected to smoke that they must walk through to reach their vehicle or any other destination on the (Company) premises.